Inside America's youth mental health crisis

 CBS News licensed the documentary for an exclusive release nationwide on its streaming platforms Wednesday night.
 The film will be available to view on demand following the streaming event.

-The filmmaker created facilitator guides, in partnership with UNICEF and the TELUS Fund, for parents, caregivers and educators to watch the documentary and discuss it with young people.
+The filmmaker created facilitator guides, in partnership with UNICEF, for youth, parents, educators, mental health professionals, and others to watch the documentary and discuss it.

 Seeking mental health help